Articles in English

 Article Grammar

-Articles are considered determiners because they help to determine the meaning of a noun.
+Articles are considered determiners because they help determine a noun's meaning.
 They are used to indicate whether a noun is specific or general, which means you will encounter them in almost any sentence.

 When it comes to article grammar, there are a few rules to keep in mind: